-The Massage Therapy program at Emily Griffith Technical College stems from a successful partnership with local massage clinics and is designed for students who are interested in learning the skills of promoting healing through health, touch and wellness.
+The Massage Therapy program stems from a successful partnership with local massage clinics and is designed for students who are interested in learning the skills of promoting healing through health, touch and wellness.
 The program teaches the art of massage therapy thus preparing students for a meaningful career by offering a strong balance of courses focusing on anatomy and physiology, pathology, best business practices and ethics and lifestyle wellness.